BioMedIA/dHCP-release-notes/download.md

 more important so that each and everyone of you can still obtain the data in the smoothest possible way.

+#### NOTE: To obtain complete dataset of fMRI, you need to download the fMRI and fMRI patch (via torrent).

 ##  Downloading non-imaging data

 ### List of Subjects, Gender, GA